TexasInstruments/edgeai-tensorlab/README.md

 # logout and log back in and docker should be ready to use.
 ```

-Step 2: Build docker image:
+Step 1.2b: Build docker image:
 ```
 ./docker_build.sh
 ```

-Step 3: Run docker container to bring up the container terminal on docker:
+Step 1.3b: Run docker container to bring up the container terminal on docker:
 ```
 ./docker_run.sh
 ```

-During docker run, we map the parent directory of this folder to /home/edgeai/code.
+Step 1.4b: During docker run, we map the parent directory of this folder to /home/edgeai/code.
 This is to easily share code and data between the host and the docker container.
 Inside the docker terminal, change directory to where this folder is mapped to:
 ```
 cd /home/edgeai/code/edgeai-modelmaker
 ```

-## Setup the model training and compilation repositories
+## Step 2: Setup the model training and compilation repositories

 This tool depends on several repositories that we have published at https://github.com/TexasInstruments